Last Updated on March 16, 2023

-The teddy bear cut is one of the most popular and cutest cuts you can give your Goldendoodle.
-With this cut, your dog will have rounded features, such as rounded ears, rounded cheeks, and even rounded paws.
+The teddy bear cut is one of the most popular and cutest Goldendoodle haircuts.
+With this hairstyle, your dog will have rounded features, such as rounded ears, rounded cheeks, and even rounded paws.

-This gives your Goldendoodle a super cuddly, fluffy appearance.
+This gives your pet a super cuddly, fluffy appearance.

 The coat with this haircut is typically 0.5 to 2 inches in length but can have slightly longer sections around the legs or chest that get to 3 or 6 inches long.